Do HDMI Cables Go Bad?

 For starters, HDMI cables are not an organic material; they wouldn’t just decompose independently.
-So if an HDMI cable is safely sitting in a container, it is unlikely to go wrong.
-Unless if it rust takes over.
+So if an HDMI cable is safely sitting in a container, it is unlikely to go bad unless the rust takes over.

 On the other hand, they can often go wrong by human-use factors such as wear and tear and physical damage.